cs-uob/COMS10012/exercises/posix/src/act4/concurrent.md

 ![pipe digram for a program controlling bc](../resources/pipe3.png)

-_In this diagram, data flows through pipes from left to write, but logically the "down" pipe is for data flowing from our program downwards to bc, and the "up" pipe is for data flowing back up again.
+_In this diagram, data flows through pipes from left to right, but logically the "down" pipe is for data flowing from our program downwards to bc, and the "up" pipe is for data flowing back up again.
 Standard error is not shown (it still goes to the terminal)._

 The `bc` program does not need to know about any of this: it still reads expressions from its standard input, evaluates them, and writes them to standard output.

+Notice that when we used a pipe character `|` in the shell, it automatically set up the pipes for us so each pipe had one reader and one writer.
+When we set the pipes up ourselves, we will have to take care of this ourselves too.

 ## The first program